-Because CVP is a simple system, it simplifies the situations it analyses.
+Because CVP is a simple system, it simplifies the situations it analyzes.
 This means it makes assumptions about those situations.
 CVP assumes a constant sales price per unit, constant variable costs per unit and constant total fixed costs, for instance.
 In addition, CVP assumes that all goods sell.

 To use CVP analysis, managers must know how to calculate the contribution margin, contribution margin ratio and break-even point.
 Contribution margin is a company's profits before subtracting fixed costs.
 To calculate contribution margin, managers must subtract variable costs from sales.
 For instance, if Company X had $750,000 in sales, and $450,000 in variable costs, it has a contribution margin of $300,000.
 To calculate the contribution margin ratio, managers divide the contribution margin ($300,000) by the amount of sales ($750,000) and express the result as a percentage.
 In this case, the ratio is 40 percent.
 The break even point is simply the level of sales that would bring in net zero profit.
 The break even point equals fixed costs plus variable costs.

 Common Uses of CVP

 Managers frequently use CVP to estimate the level of sales that will allow the company to make a particular profit, called targeted income.
 They add the targeted income to fixed costs associated with production, then divide the total by the contribution margin ratio.
 Alternatively, they divide the total by the contribution margin per unit, to learn how many units they must sell.
 Using CVP, managers can also estimate how changes in the costs of their products or volume of products affect the company's profits.